lmas/thesis/thesis.typ

 	it.body
 }

+////////////////////////////////////////////////////////////////////////////////
+// Preface

 #pagebreak(to: "even")
 #align(center, [
 	[This page intentionally left blank]
 ])
 #pagebreak()

 #heading(numbering: none, outlined: false, bookmarked: true, "Abstract")

+// The abstract is a mini thesis on its own.
+It should contain the briefest of
+// motivation and problem description, what has been done, and summarize the results.
+// The purpose is to give the reader a quick view of the content, and encourage
+// the reader to read the rest of the thesis.

 // Offer a brief description of your thesis or dissertation and a concise summary
 // of its conclusions.
 Be sure to describe the subject and focus of your work with
 // clear details and avoid including lengthy explanations or opinions.

-#TODO("")

-*Keywords*: time series, matrix profile, anomaly detection, edge computing
+*Keywords*: time series, anomaly detection, edge computing, matrix profile

-#heading(numbering: none, outlined: false, bookmarked: true, "Preface")
+#heading(numbering: none, outlined: false, bookmarked: true, "Acknowledgements")
-// A preface is a statement of the author's reasons for undertaking the work and
-// other personal comments that are not directly germane to the materials presented
-// in other sections of the thesis.

-#TODO("this paper and thanks")
+I would like to thank my two supervisors from Luleå University of Technology and #metadata.company, for allowing me to work on a project based on my own ideas.
+Extra thanks to the company for providing the hardware.

+It has been great bouncing ideas and getting grilled on the theory, guys. \
+I enjoyed working with you both.

 - #metadata.author, \
-	Luleå University of Technology, 2025
+	Luleå in July, 2025

 #pagebreak()